preetbhullar90/html-css-repository/README.md

 * People looking to chanage their current gym.

-* People interested in fitness.

 ## User Stories
 ### New members
-- For new members, I have included information about a free 24 hours car parking for gym members.
+- For new members, I have included information about a free 24 hour car park for gym members.
-- For new members,I just link navbar and some other blogs with a link to see all about gym,quipments etc.
+- For new members, I have linked a navbar and some blocks with a link to another page with information about the gym and the equipment available.
-- For new members,I linked one blog to the video page to see the exercise and get ideas.
+- For new members, I have linked one block to the equipment video page where new members can see demonstrations of the various machines we have to offer.
+They can use the information on this page to plan their workouts.
-- For new members, i made a bolg on home page to easily know about trainers.
+- For new members, I have made a block on the home page which has information that can help new members understand how our personal trainers can help them achieve their fitness goal.

 ### Current gym members
-- For current gym members,They can login to the website  with their current Email and Password to see anything in their account.
+- For current gym members, they can login to the website with their current Email and Password to see anything in their account.
-- For current gym members,they can extend,alter and cancel their membership with just one form.
+- For current gym members, they can extend, alter and cancel their membership with just one form.
-- For current gym members,they can learn  how to use the quipent correctly by watching the videos available on the facilities video link.
+- For current gym members, they can learn how to use the equipment correctly by watching the videos available on the facilities video link.

 [Go Top](#Silver-Gym)
 _______________________________________________________________________________________________________________